TUP's For Vacation Rentals

 In order that local residents may know that an application has been submitted to the Regional District, applicants will be required to post a notification sign on their property specifying the details of the proposal.

-This sign is to be erected within 10 days of submitting an application to the Regional District with confirmation of the sign being on site submitted in the form of a photo showing the sign on the property.
+This sign is to be erected prior to submitting an application to the Regional District with confirmation of the sign being on site submitted in the form of a photo showing the sign on the property.
 Failure to erect a notification sign in a timely manner will likely result in an application being returned as incomplete.

 Specifications for a notification sign can be found at Schedule 1 of the Regional District’s Development Procedures Bylaw No. 2500, 2011.